mackahblay/Store-Data-Analysis-Excel-/README.md

 1. INSIGHTS FROM THE 'ORDER VS MONTH' GRAPH/DATA

-   a.
-Most orders were sold in March.
+   - Most orders were sold in March.
 This goes when you control for only women, in the case of men, they ordered the most products in January.
-   b.
-The least orders sold were in November.
+   - The least orders sold were in November.
 This goes for women as well, whereas men ordered the least orders in March.
-   c.
-Western dresses were sold the most in August and the least in May
+   - Western dresses were sold the most in August and the least in May
-   d.
-Ethnic dresses were sold the most in October and the least in February
+   - Ethnic dresses were sold the most in October and the least in February
-   e.
-Blouses were sold the most in July and the least in May
+   - Blouses were sold the most in July and the least in May
-   f.
-Tops had the most consistent orders throughout the year with almost the same amount of orders every month
+   - Tops had the most consistent orders throughout the year with almost the same amount of orders every month
-   g.
-Comparing genders, women had the most consistent amount of orders every month
+   - Comparing genders, women had the most consistent amount of orders every month

 2. INSIGHTS FROM 'ORDER CHANNELS' PIE CHART/DATA